neutron92/Angular-atomic-design-Typescript-Skeleton/README.md

 ## Description

- - Atoms: Dumb components (we cannot call any service or conditional (intelligent) expression it is only for displaying info that's all and doesn't have a unit test it has a storybook to display forms that can take with the props (inputs))
+ - Atoms: Dumb components (we cannot call any service or conditional (intelligent) expression it is only for displaying info that's all and doesn't have a unit test it has a storybook to display forms that can be taken with the props (inputs))
  - Molecules: intelligent components group of Atoms(you can call services and conditional expressions and it can have a unit test if it is intelligent or sotrybook if it has inputs and it is not intelligent)
  - Organisms: intelligent components group of Molecules(you can call services and conditional expressions and it can have a unit test if it is intelligent or sotrybook if it has inputs and it is not intelligent)
  - Templates: intelligent components group of Organisms and layout Designs(you can call services and conditional expressions and it can have a unit test if it is intelligent or sotrybook if it has inputs and it is not intelligent)